Ensemble-Based Event Camera Place Recognition Under Varying Illumination: Experimental Setup

-Brisbane Event VPR is a widely used benchmark dataset for event-based visual place recognition, introduced in 2020 and evaluated in several works~\cite{fischer_how_2022, lee_eventvlad_2021, lee_ev-reconnet_2023, hines_compact_2025}.
+BrisbaneEventVPR is a widely used benchmark dataset for event-based visual place recognition, introduced in 2020 and evaluated in several works~\cite{fischer_how_2022, lee_eventvlad_2021, lee_ev-reconnet_2023, hines_compact_2025}.
 It consists of six traverses of an 8km route in Brisbane, Australia, recorded under various weather and illumination conditions, including daytime, night, sunrise, sunset, and morning on single and multilane roads.
-Data was captured using a DAVIS 346 event camera mounted on the vehicle’s windshield, along with GPS and 1080p RGB video from a consumer-grade camera.
+Data was captured using a $346\times260$ resolution iniVation DAVIS 346 event camera mounted on the vehicle’s windshield, along with GPS and 1080p RGB video from a consumer-grade camera.

 Novel Sensors for Autonomous Vehicle Perception (NSAVP) is a more recent dataset collected in Michigan, USA, with a focus on evaluating modern sensor technologies in diverse and realistic environments.
 It comprises two distinct routes (8.3 km and 8.6 km) traversed in both directions under varying lighting conditions.
-Data was collected using a high-resolution (0.31 MP) Prophesee Gen4 event sensor and high-precision 200 Hz ground-truth from an Applanix POS-LV 420 system, mounted as part of a roof-mounted stereo sensor suite.
-Compared to BrisbaneEventVPR, NSAVP introduces greater environmental diversity, including suburban neighbourhoods and dense urban scenes with multi-story buildings, and offers higher fidelity sensing for large-scale benchmarking.
-Unlike the benchmark protocol from this dataset~\cite{carmichael_dataset_2025}, which evaluates only 6.7 km of the 8.3 km route with frames sampled every 2 meters, we use the full traverses without metric subsampling.
-This preserves natural variations in speed and stop duration, which are critical in event-based settings where event density is motion-dependent.
+Data was collected using a $1280\times720$ resolution Prophesee Gen4 HD event sensor and high-precision 200 Hz ground-truth from an Applanix POS-LV 420 system, yielding a higher-resolution, roof-mounted configuration from a different manufacturer than the DAVIS 346 used in BrisbaneEventVPR.
+Compared to BrisbaneEventVPR, NSAVP also introduces greater environmental diversity, including suburban neighbourhoods and dense urban scenes with multi-story buildings, and offers higher fidelity sensing for large-scale benchmarking.